Outreach and Communication

 - Intended Response

-One of the points in the MTCU Requirements, discussed in the previous section, was: “Evaluate the effectiveness of the outreach strategy and activities and revise accordingly.”
+One of the points in the MAESD Requirements, discussed in an earlier section, was: “Evaluate the effectiveness of the outreach strategy and activities and revise accordingly.”
 At key points, as you implement and carry out your plan, you need to review it.
 Are you still on track for the timelines and budget?
 Are you still moving towards your intended goals and outcome objectives?
 What is working?
 What is not working and why?
 What has been achieved?
 Did you accomplish anything you didn’t expect?
 What changes need to be made?

 Following the above six steps (Review, Identify Goals and Outcomes, Identify Target, Research, Develop Plan and Evaluate) is just one way to create an Outreach Strategy.
-For more information on Outreach Planning, see the Literacy Basics module on Marketing and some of the Additional Resources at the end of this module.
+For more information on Outreach Planning, see CLO’s Marketing 101 module and some of the Additional Resources at the end of this module.

 A critical part of your Outreach Plan is how to contact your target audience.
 Each audience may require a different means of communication.
 Meeting with other community service providers or sending an email to an Ontario Works caseworker are good ways to communicate with an audience, but contacting potential learners may be a different matter.